-If your passport number changes for any reason, you will have to provide evidence of why it has changed to KCC before they will schedule your DV interview.
-If you entered a false, inaccurate, or invalid passport number on your DV entry, your case will be disqualified or your DV application refused.
+If your passport number changes for any reason, you will have to provide evidence of why it has changed to the Department of State's Kentucky Consular Center (KCC) before they will schedule your DV interview.
+If you enter a false, inaccurate, or invalid passport number on your DV entry, you will be ineligible for a DV.
 We suggest you make a legible photocopy of the passport you use for the entry and store it in a secure location with your entry confirmation number (FAQ #27).
 A photocopy alone is not proof you entered a valid passport number on your entry, but it can help you explain the situation.
-The final determination is up to the Consular Officer at the time of your DV interview.
+The final determination is made by the Consular Officer at the time of your DV interview.